MightyPork/sdscp/README.md

 Define lets you create flags for branching with `#ifdef` and `#ifndef`.

-A flag is true if (a) it has no value, or (b) it's value is not 0.
+When you use `#define <name>`, it will be asigned value 1.
+If you set the value to 0 with `#define <name> 0`, it will be treated as undefined.

-That means you can set value to 0 to disable a flag, instead of commenting it out (which is less readable).
+That means you can set value to 0 to disable a flag, instead of commenting it out.

 ```c